nexusformat/definitions/manual/source/classes/base_classes/mpes-structure.rst

-.. _Mpes-Structure-BC:
+.. _BC-Mpes-Structure:

 =======================================
 Photoemission & core-level spectroscopy
 =======================================

 .. index::
-   IntroductionMpes-BC
-   MpesAppDef-BC
-   MpesBC-BC
-   MpesCommonBC-BC
-   MpesExtendedBC-BC
+   BC-Mpes-Introduction
+   BC-Mpes-Classes

-.. _IntroductionMpes-BC:
+.. _Mpes-BC-Introduction:

 Introduction
 ############

-Set of data storage objects to describe multidimensional photoemission (MPES) experiments including x-ray photoelectron spectroscopy (XPS), ultraviolet photoelectron spectroscopy (UPS), hard x-ray photoelectron spectroscopy (HAXPES), angle-resolved photoemission spectroscopy (ARPES), two-photon photoemission (2PPE) and photoemission electron microscopy (PEEM).
-Also includes descriptors for advanced specializations, such as spin-resolution, time resolution, near-ambient pressure conditions, dichroism etc.
+These are a set of base classes to describe multidimensional photoemission (MPES) experiments including x-ray photoelectron spectroscopy (XPS), ultraviolet photoelectron spectroscopy (UPS), hard x-ray photoelectron spectroscopy (HAXPES), angle-resolved photoemission spectroscopy (ARPES), two-photon photoemission (2PPE) and photoemission electron microscopy (PEEM).

+Some of the base classes are specific to MPES (like :ref:`NXelectronanalyzer`), whereas others are used in other techniques as well.

+These base clasess are used within the MPES-related :ref:`application definitions &lt;AppDef-Mpes-Definitions&gt;`.

-.. _MpesBC-BC:
+.. _BC-Mpes-Classes:

 Base Classes
 ############

-:ref:`NXelectronanalyser`:
+Base classes describing instrument components used in photemission experiments:

+:ref:`NXelectronanalyzer`:
-   A base class to describe electron kinetic energy analizers.
-Contains the collective characteristics of the instrument such as energy resolution, and includes the following subclasses:
+   A base class to describe electron kinetic energy analyzers.
+Contains the collective characteristics of the instrument such as energy resolution, and includes the following classes:

       :ref:`NXcollectioncolumn`:
          Base class to describe the set of electronic lenses in the electron collection column (standard, PEEM, momentum-microscope, etc.).

       :ref:`NXenergydispersion`:
-         Base class to describe the energy dispersion sytem (hemispherical, time-of-flight, etc.).
+         Base class to describe the energy dispersion system (hemispherical, time-of-flight, etc.).

       :ref:`NXspindispersion`:
-         Base class to describe the set of electronic lenses in the electron collection column.
+         Base class to describe spin filters in photoemission experiments.

+      :ref:`NXelectron_detector`:
+         Specialization of :ref:`NXdetector` to describe electron detectors used in photoemission experiments.

 :ref:`NXmanipulator`:
    A base class to describe the complex manipulators used in photoemission experiments, often with > 4 degrees of freedom, cryogenic cooling and other advanced features.

-Four base classes to describe data processing, which can be used as subclasses of :ref:`NXprocess` if describing post-processing or as subclasses of :ref:`NXdetector` if describing live, electronics level processing:

-    :ref:`NXcalibration`:
-       A base class to describe the 1D calibration of an axis, with a function mapping a raw data scale to a calibrated scale with the same number of points.

-    :ref:`NXdistortion`:
-       A base class to describe the 2D distortion correction of an axis, with a matrix mapping a raw data image to a undistorted image.

-    :ref:`NXregistration`:
-       A base class to describe the rigid transformations that are applied to an image.
-May be redundant as they can be described with :ref:`NXtransformations`.

-    :ref:`NXprocess_mpes`:
-       A base class specializing :ref:`NXprocess`, describing events of data processing, reconstruction, or analysis for photoemission-related data.

-.. _MpesCommonBC-BC:

-Common Base Classes
-###################

-There are related base classes that are common to other techniques:

 :ref:`NXlens_em`:
    A class to describe all types of lenses.
 Includes electrostatic lenses for electron energy analysers.

 :ref:`NXdeflector`
    A class to describe all kinds of deflectors, including electrostatic and magnetostatic deflectors for electron energy analysers.

 :ref:`NXresolution`:
    Describes the resolution of a physical quantity, e.g. the resolution of the MPES spectrometer.

-    :ref:`NXfit`, :ref:`NXpeak`, :ref:`NXfit_background`, :ref:`NXfit_function`, :ref:`NXfit_parameter`:
+Base classes (which are subclasses of :ref:`NXprocess`) to describe data (post-)processing:

+   :ref:`NXcalibration`:
+      Base class to describe the 1D calibration of an axis, with a function mapping a raw data scale to a calibrated scale with the same number of points.

+   :ref:`NXdistortion`:
+      Base class to describe the 2D distortion correction of an axis, with a matrix mapping a raw data image to a undistorted image.

+   :ref:`NXregistration`:
+      Base class to describe the rigid transformations that are applied to an image.

+   :ref:`NXfit`:
-      Base classes for describing a fit procedure, e.g. a peak fitting in energy space in XPS.
+      Base class to describe a fit procedure (e.g., peak fitting in XPS).
+This comes with its own set of base classes:

+      :ref:`NXfit_function`:
+         Base class to describe a fit function that is used to fit data to any functional form.

+      :ref:`NXpeak`:
+         Base class to describe a peak, its functional form, and support values (i.e., the discretization (points) at which the function has been evaluated).

+      :ref:`NXfit_background`:
+         Description of the background for an NXfit model.